 Letter 703: We have given up asking every person who arrives from your region when you are coming back.

-If we ever do get you back here, we will file charges -- and the mainland shall be judge.
+If we should ever catch you here, we will bring an indictment, and the mainland shall be the judge.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.